peteradye/project-Ellen_Bennett/README.md

 <img src="https://github.com/ACM40960/project-Ellen_Bennett/blob/main/images/Open_R_Script.png" width = "500" />

 ## Running Code

 **Note:** There is no external data sources required for this project.
 All data is generated using random number generators in Mathematica and R.

 There is a single Mathematica notebook called *Estimating_Pi.nb* to run four of the methods.
 Five are then ran using the R script *Estimating_Pi.R*.
-An additional R script called *Convergence_Analysis.R* then runs the code to determine the order of convergence of each method with the aim of finding the optimal few.
-A final R script called *Computation_Time_Analysis.R* is used to compare the computation time of the best method(s) found by analysing accuracy and convergence in previous sections.
+An additional R script called *Convergence_Analysis.R* then runs code to determine the convergence of each method with the aim of finding an optimal few.
+A final R script called *Computation_Time_Analysis.R* is finally used to compare the computation time of the best method(s) from previous analysis.

 ### Mathematica Notebook